grexor/teachingDocker/README.md

 # teachingDocker

-To avoid large file transfers and other Docker issues in the future, we established a Docker teaching repository on GitHub:
+To avoid large file transfers and other Docker issues in the future, we established this GitHub repository:

 https://github.com/grexor/teachingDocker

 I would kindly ask you to check the Dockerfile in this repository (https://github.com/grexor/teachingDocker/blob/main/Dockerfile).

-I edited the file to add the user “student”, install R, some R libraries, salmon etc. However we would need to edit this further to install all bio609/bio610/bio634 required software.
+I edited the file to add the user “student”, install R, some R libraries, salmon etc. However we would need to edit this further to install all BIO 609/610/634 required software.

 Using this Docker image is now super easy.